How Archives went from ‘National Treasure’ to political prey

 But what the National Archives and Records Administration has never been — until now — is the locus of a criminal investigation of a former president.

-Yet that’s exactly where the agency finds itself after sending a referral to the FBI stating that 15 boxes recovered from former President Donald Trump’s Florida in January contained dozens of documents with classified markings.
+Yet that’s exactly where the agency finds itself after sending a referral to the FBI stating that 15 boxes recovered from former President Donald Trump’s Florida home in January contained dozens of documents with classified markings.

 “I don’t think Donald Trump has politicized the National Archives,” said Tim Naftali, the first director of the Richard Nixon Presidential Library and Museum.
 “I think what Donald Trump did was cross red lines that civil servants had to respond to.”

-Those government workers operate out of the public eye, behind the marble façade of the Archives building in downtown Washington.
+Those government workers operate out of the public eye, behind the marble facade of the Archives building in downtown Washington.
 It’s there, beyond the Hollywood plotlines, where a crucial component of the federal bureaucracy resides, with dozens of employees acting as the custodians of American history, preserving records that range from the mundane to the monumental.

 A closer look at the National Archives, its history and how it ended up in the middle of a political maelstrom: